The heat is on but there is hope for cold air soon

-JACKSONVILLE, Fla - Get ready for a warm day with more to come as we head into a hot weekend.
+JACKSONVILLE, Fla - This afternoon's heat is just a taste of more to come heading into a hot weekend.

-Most areas away from the coast warm into the mid 80s with partly cloudy skies.
-We hit 80° by noon and only drop back into the upper 70s by 7 pm.
+Get ready for summer in spring as a few records could be tied Sunday with highs in the 90s.

+For the rest of Friday afternoon higs will top out in the mid 80s yet at the coast wer are only seeing upper 70s.

-Today will be mainly dry until some isolated sun showers develop after 1 pm near the river and quickly track to the north from Palatka to Orange Park, Jacksonville and into Nassau county and into southern Georgia through 5 pm.
+Some isolated sun showers will develop either side of the river this afternoon and quickly track to the north from Palatka to Orange Park, Jacksonville and into Nassau county and into southern Georgia through 5 pm.
 Any showers will be brief with odds around 20%.

 Easterly breeze this afternoon keeps beaches dry with highs in the mid 70s.